jaguitart/zoomies/README.md

 ![Create a Pet-Post](https://github.com/jaguitart/zoomies/blob/main/react-app/public/readme-img/pet-post.png?raw=true)

 ### Post/Edit/Delete a Application
-An authorized regular user may send applications to an specific pet post posted by any organization.
-Only the authorized regular user can then delete or edit the application before this is reviewed by the pet-post owner.
-Organization-users are able to aprove or reject this applications, if they approved their post inmediatly gets unavailable for the rest of the users.
+An authorized regular user may send applications to a specific pet post posted by any organization.
+Only the authorized regular user can then delete or edit the application before the application is reviewed by the pet-post owner.
+Organization-users are able to approve or reject applications associated with their posts.
+If they approve an application, the associated post immediately becomes unavailable to the rest of the users.
 ![Create an Application](https://github.com/jaguitart/zoomies/blob/main/react-app/public/readme-img/applications.png?raw=true)